 Types of Mental Health Professionals continued...

-Licensed psychologists are qualified to do counseling and psychotherapy and provide treatment for mental disorders.
+Licensed psychologists are qualified to do counseling and psychotherapy, perform psychological testing, and provide treatment for mental disorders.
 They are not, though, medical doctors.
-That means that with the exception of a couple of states, psychologists cannot write prescriptions.
+That means that with the exception of a couple of states, psychologists cannot write prescriptions or perform medical procedures.
 Often a psychologist will work in association with a psychiatrist who provides the medical treatment for mental illness while the psychologist provides the psychotherapy.

 Licensed Mental Health Counselor.
 A psychological counselor is a mental health professional who has a master's degree (MA) in psychology, counseling, or a related field.
 In order to be licensed, the professional counselor also needs two additional years' experience working with a qualified mental health professional after graduate school.
 A mental health counselor is qualified to evaluate and treat mental problems by providing counseling or psychotherapy.

 Clinical Social Worker.
 A clinical social worker has at least a master's degree in social work and training to be able to evaluate and treat mental illnesses.
 In addition to psychotherapy, social workers can provide case management and hospital discharge planning as well as work as an advocate for patients and their family.

 Psychiatric or Mental Health Nurse.
 Some nurses have had special training in providing mental health services.
 Depending on their level of training and certification, they can evaluate patients for mental illness and provide treatment in the form of psychotherapy.
 In some states, they are also licensed to prescribe and monitor medications, sometimes independently and sometimes under the supervision of a medical doctor.
 Nurses also provide case-management services and serve as patient advocates.